mohwrld/rvr-autonomous-robot/README.md

 • Automatically detects obstacles in front of the robot

+• Displays real-time distance readings in centimeters

+• Provides visual and audible feedback through the RVR’s built-in LEDs and an independent buzzer

-• Detects and avoids objects by changing direction into a clear path
+• Avoids objects by changing direction toward a clear path

 > [!NOTE]
 > The currently implemented camera and person-following system is experimental.
 Testing and development were limited by the available hardware and software setup.